-Supervision is an opportunity for you as a professional to reflect on both your experience of the work as well as its impact on you as an individual.
+Supervision is an opportunity for art therapy professionals to reflect on both your experience of the work as well as its impact on you as an individual.
 It is a positive and generative experience in which we collaboratively reflect on your practice as an art therapist.

-I am a Registered Canadian Art Therapist with the Canadian Art Therapy Association and have completed Supervision Training for Art Therapists through the British Association of Art Therapists.
+As a Registered Canadian Art Therapist with the Canadian Art Therapy Association I have completed Supervision Training for Art Therapists through the British Association of Art Therapists.

 Please contact me for more information regarding this service and fees.

-To book a consultation or appointment please contact me via email or phone.
+To book a free initial consultation (30 min) or appointment please contact me via phone, email or the message box below: